scdenney/DPRK_national_identity/README.md

 # files
 1. Codebook for 2016 and 2018/9 survey of North Korean defector-migrants
-2. .rda of merged surveys
+2. .rda of merged surveys ("nkdf.rda")
-3. .csv of merged surveys
+3. .csv of merged surveys ("nkdf.csv")
-4. R file with code to replicate model estimates for published paper
+4. R file with code to replicate model estimates for published paper ("nkdf_rep.R")